Computer Science Foundations

 Algorithms convert data structures into solutions.
 Where data structures answer "how is the data laid out", algorithms answer "what sequence of operations gets from input to output within a stated time and space budget".
 The discipline splits into 7 named families: sorting (comparison and non-comparison), searching (linear, binary, interpolation), divide-and-conquer (merge sort, quicksort, Strassen matrix multiplication, FFT), dynamic programming (top-down memoization and bottom-up tabulation), greedy (Huffman coding, interval scheduling, Kruskal MST), backtracking (N-queens, Sudoku, subset sum), and graph algorithms (BFS, DFS, Dijkstra, Bellman-Ford, Floyd-Warshall, max-flow, matching).

-CS161 problem sets demand a written proof for every greedy or DP claim.
-CS170 final exams test master theorem application and 3-SAT reductions under timed conditions.
+Proof-heavy problem sets demand a written argument for every greedy or DP claim.
+Final exams test master theorem application and 3-SAT reductions under timed conditions.
 Coding competitions (Codeforces, ICPC, LeetCode hard) flip the ratio and reward implementation speed plus complexity awareness.

-CSHH tutor matching draws from CS graduates with proof-writing depth (Stanford CS161 alumni, CMU 15-451 alumni) for the written-proof half, and competitive-programming experience (former ICPC competitors, LeetCode top-1000) for the implementation half.
-Our tutors deliver implementations in Python, Java, C++, or C with Big-O proofs (substitution method, master theorem, or amortized analysis), worked alternative approaches showing why the chosen algorithm wins, and Gradescope-format test runners.
+CSHH tutor matching draws from CS graduates with proof-writing depth for the written-proof half, and competitive-programming experience (former ICPC competitors, LeetCode top-1000) for the implementation half.
+Our tutors deliver implementations in Python, Java, C++, or C with Big-O proofs (substitution method, master theorem, or amortized analysis), worked alternative approaches showing why the chosen algorithm wins, and autograder-format test runners.
 Languages supported: Java, Python, C++, C, JavaScript.

 Where Students Get Stuck